-Access to the program under one of the above-listed processing priorities does not necessarily mean an applicant meets the statutory definition of "refugee" or is admissible to the United States under the INA.
-Applicants who are eligible for access within the established priorities are presented to DHS/USCIS officers for interview.
+Access to the USRAP under one of the above-listed processing priorities does not necessarily mean an applicant meets the statutory definition of a "refugee" or is admissible to the United States under the INA.
+Applicants who are eligible for access to the USRAP within the established priorities are presented to DHS/USCIS officers for interview.
 The ultimate determination as to whether an applicant can be admitted as a refugee is made by DHS/USCIS in accordance with criteria set forth in the INA and various security protocols.